rohanz1993/Team_9_Heroku_Shopping_Cart_-_AWS_NoSQL_Service/Donita/README.md

 3.Data Services and Ecosystem

 Heroku Elements let developers extend their apps with Add-ons, customize their application stack with Buildpacks and jumpstart their projects with Buttons.

-We created and deployed a sample node.js application on Heroku to learn about the flow of data and functioning mechanism.
+-We created and deployed a sample node.js application on Heroku to learn about the flow of data and functioning mechanism.